Reducing Hazardous Fuels to Improve Forest Health

 USU Extension Response

-USU Forestry Extension demonstrates how to use innovative, low-cost, low-tech, metal
+USU Forestry Extension demonstrates how to use innovative, low-cost, low-tech, metal kilns to

 reduce hazardous fuel loads, thin unhealthy forests, and make biochar in Utah forests.

 USU commissioned the construction of four metal kilns as the basis of a DIY biochar workshop

 conducted by a biochar expert to demonstrate how to make biochar.
 This demonstration provided

 hands-on experience for 40 public and private individuals.
 Traditionally slash/burn piles are used